 Program Counsel Division

-The Program Counsel Division (PCD) is responsible for (1) coordinating and conducting outreach between OGE and its many stakeholders such as Congress, OMB, government watchdog groups, and the public; (2) developing and providing training to agency ethics officials; (3) carrying out initiatives that reach across executive branch agencies such as e-filing; (4) providing agency-specific legal support to OGE; (5) managing OGE’s budget, performance, and legislative affairs programs; and (6) supporting agency ethics officials, through its Desk Officer program, in carrying out the executive branch ethics program.
+The Program Counsel Division (PCD) is responsible for (1) coordinating and conducting outreach between OGE and its many stakeholders such as Congress, Office of Management and Budget (OMB), government watchdog groups, and the public; (2) developing and providing training to agency ethics officials; (3) carrying out initiatives that reach across executive branch agencies such as e-filing; (4) providing agency-specific legal support to OGE; (5) managing OGE’s budget, performance, and legislative affairs programs; and (6) supporting agency ethics officials, through its Desk Officer program, in carrying out the executive branch ethics program.

 Legal, External Affairs and Performance Branch

-LEAP provides agency specific legal support to OGE.
+The Legal, External Affairs and Performance Branch (LEAP) provides agency specific legal support to OGE.
 LEAP manages OGE’s strategic initiatives including efiling, performance management, budget, communications, and legislative affairs programs.
-LEAP serves as OGE’s liaison to the Federal Register and the Office of Information and Regulatory Affairs within the Office of Management and Budget and oversees OGE’s Freedom of Information Act, Privacy Act, and Records Management programs.
+LEAP serves as OGE’s liaison to the Federal Register and the Office of Information and Regulatory Affairs within the OMB and oversees OGE’s Freedom of Information Act, Privacy Act, and Records Management programs.